withdave/qlik/snippets/qcs_exporting_content.md

 # Exporting content from QCS

 Qlik Sense Enterprise SaaS allows export of applications from personal and shared spaces, but other content is more difficult to extract from the platform.
+This page summarises available options for exporting content from QCS.

+Note that QCS has a constant release cycle, meaning the information below become out of date at any time.

 ## Content Types